gioche96/milk_microbiota/README.md

 ## The steps are:
 > _1.quality_check.sh_  =  Quality check of the raw sequences (see _0.fastqc.sh_ and _0.multiqc.py_ for independent use).

+> _2.rename_and_count.sh_  =  Changing raw sample names to new names with a predefined format.
+Reads for each sample are also counted.